0n0w1c/Ore-ganizer/readme.md

 Construction is blocked for invalid combinations or if a technology is required for mining and it is not yet researched.

+No on_tick code or entity tracking, very UPS friendly.

 #### Startup Options:
 * Resource amount per tile
 * Ignore planetary restrictions